 By using x-ray guided venography, planned by the results of the transvaginal duplex ultrasound, we are able to place very thin catheters directly into the veins that need treatment.
 Once the catheter is in place, a combination of foam sclerotherapy and insertion of a specialist inert metal coil can be placed into the vein, closing it and stopping the pelvic vein reflux.

-These procedures are now performed under local anaesthetic as a walk in, walk out treatment at The Whiteley Clinic, Bond Street, London.
+Like our other treatments, PVE is performed under local anaesthetic as a walk-in, walk-out treatment at The Whiteley Clinic, Bond Street, London.

 Although some patients are concerned about having coils placed into their pelvic veins, the actual metal involved is less than the clips used in many surgical procedures such as laparoscopic hernia repair or laparoscopic gallbladder removal and far far less than the metal used in a hip replacement or other joint replacement procedure.

 Our published research has shown this to be a highly effective technique with exceptionally low complication risks even in the long term.

 However, there are very few centres in the world that have a big experience of with these procedures, particularly in the internal iliac veins which are more usually the problem than ovarian veins.

 We worked with PB Consulting and Boston Scientific to investigate the impact of Pelvic Congestion Syndrome (PCS) in the UK.

 As part of this report, almost 100 women were surveyed.
 On average the respondents had 16 GP appointments before diagnosis and some patients had as many as 13 diagnostic tests during the 4 years it took for them to be correctly diagnosed.